 Important Information Regarding Refunding

-ALL UIS COURSES ARE CLASSIFIED INTO THREE CATEGORIES.
+ALL UIS COURSES ARE CLASSIFIED INTO FOUR CATEGORIES.
 All refunds will be based upon these categories (listed below):

 - Full-Term Courses begin prior to the midpoint of the semester and end after the mid-point.